Keyboard shortcuts

 globals.add_adt_decl(adt)?;

-If you have a Rust type with manual RexType/IntoPointer/FromPointer impls, implement RexAdt and provide rex_adt_decl().
-Then RexAdt::inject_rex(...) gives the same registration workflow as derived types.
+If you have a Rust type with manual RexType/IntoRex/FromRex impls, implement RexAdt and provide rex_adt_decl().
+Then Engine::inject_rex_adt::<T>() gives manual types the same registration workflow that #[derive(Rex)] exposes as T::inject_rex(...).

 If the manual Rust type is itself an ADT, override RexType::collect_rex_family(...) and add its AdtDecl there.
 Leaf types can inherit the default no-op implementation.